yoneal/hello-docker/README.md

 # hello-docker
-Simple Dockerfile that builds a container used for quickly creating PoC pipelines, tests and demos
+Simple Dockerfile that builds an nginx image used for quickly creating PoC pipelines, tests and demos